zackshorts/Barber-Search/README.md

 # Barber Search
 Tired of paying for a haircut that you don't even like?
-Find your next barber on Barber Search.
-You will be able to preview their work before deciding to use our easy scheduler.
+Schedule your next appointment on **Barber Search**.
+You will be able to preview their work before deciding and then use our easy scheduler.

+> The three most important people
+> in a man’s life are his *barber*, his butcher, and his lover.
+**Ron Swanson**

-## BYU CS301R
+Made in BYU CS301R